 It tells the OS where it should actually link the certificate to in the file system and which applications will get access to them.

-There are two special types:
+There are six special types:

 If you are unsure what the cert is for, it is safe to use Common Certificate (All Purpose).